Single-Use Item Regulations

 Key Elements of the West Coast approach:

-- No plastic bags or plastic straws may be sold or provided by businesses (see exemptions below);
+- No plastic bags, plastic straws or polystyrene foam for prepared foods may be sold or provided by businesses (see exemptions below);

-- Prohibits “Biodegradable” or “Compostable” plastic bags and straws- these materials contaminate existing recycling streams and do not adequately decompose in a landfill or the environment;
+- Bylaw prohibits “Biodegradable” or “Compostable” plastic bags and straws - these materials contaminate existing recycling streams and do not adequately decompose in a landfill or the environment;

-- Avoids rebound to excessive paper and reusable bags by adding a minimum price of no-less than 25 cents for paper, and $2.00 for reusable bags (these fees are kept by businesses - not remitted to the District of Tofino);
+- Regulations avoid rebound to excessive paper and reusable bags by adding a minimum price of no-less than 25 cents for paper, and $2.00 for reusable bags (these fees are kept by businesses - not remitted to the District of Tofino);

 - to package loose bulk items;